 When Perseus was wandering by the shore, Athena and Hermes suddenly appeared before him and bestowed upon him their blessings and aid through his perilous and risky journey.
 Athena instructed him to seek out the Hesperides, powerful nymphs entrusted with the weapons he needed to fight Medusa.
 First Perseus headed to the Graeae, who were sisters of the Gorgons.
 The Graeae, named Deino, Enyo, and Pemphred were three sisters who were perpetually old and physically abominable women, which together shared one eye and a tooth, which they alternated between each other.
 When Perseus couldn’t get them to tell him what he wanted to know, he snatched the eye and tooth from one of them just as they were about to pass it on to the next.
 Holding the eye and tooth as ransom, they revealed to him the path which led to the cave of the Hesperides.
 In the cave he received a special knapsack from the nymphs to carry the head of the Medusa, and Hades’ helm of darkness which turned the wearer invisible, and an adamantine sword/sickle hybrid weapon called Harpe from his father Zeus, and lastly a polished shield that was bright as a mirror which he would later use to avoid the lethal gaze of Medusa.

 Fully prepared, he sailed west, to the edge of the world, where the three gorgons, Medusa, Stheno and Euryale had their abode.
 When he arrived he carefully snuck up on them in their cave, using his shield as a mirror to avoid any supernatural dangers ahead of him.
 He found them all sleeping in a deep slumber and decided to target Medusa.
 As he approached Medusa with a diverted gaze, he drew his adamantium Harpe from its sheath and with one powerful stroke decapitated Medusa, separating her head from her body and putting it in his knapsack.
 From the body of Medusa there emerged the winged-horse Pegasus and the giant Chrysaor, which were the result of Poseidon’s mating with Medusa.
-The sisters of Medusa woke up from their slumber, but Perseus used his helm of darkness, as he turned invisible, to escape.
+The sisters of Medusa woke up from their slumber, but Perseus used his helm of darkness to turn invisible, as he escaped.

 Hesiod in the Theogony